After the initial ordeal of coping with Alzheimer’s in her family, Aruna Joshi emerges triumphant as a spiritual warrior

 Throughout our life, we carry labels and develop pride in certain things such as “I am an engineer,’ ‘I am rich,’ ‘I am beautiful,’ or ‘I am intelligent.’
 However, often, life takes us by surprise.
 And all the things we are proud of become null and void when a disease like Alzheimer’s takes over.
 This experience left me more humble than before.
 The things that we claim are ours just leave us one day, even our body.
 It showed me how transient life is!
 I learned to be grateful for every small thing I had.

-Most often, we live a life full of guilts, regrets, fears, and insecurities, not realising that every moment is passing by.
+Most often, we live a life full of guilt, regrets, fears, and insecurities, not realising that every moment is passing by.
 Living in the shadow of Alzheimer’s taught me to live in the present moment.
 The future is unpredictable and the past is gone, but the present is the only moment that is.
 This is where life happens.

 It was definitely not an easy journey, but in the end, it was totally worth it.